rashour-creator/ARC_RMX100_ZS5/RMX100_ZS5_added_axi_slave/zebu_ifx_mini_rattle_6649a592_20250509/README.md

 rems --zebu.work zcui.work/zebu.work/ --host_os RH8 --timeout=7000& --wait

+> 📌 Note: The `zebu.work` folder was previously a symbolic link to `backend_default`.
+It has now been replaced with a real folder containing the actual files to ensure compatibility with GitHub and version control.

 5. **Run in ZeBu server terminal:**

 zebu_mdb your_app.out --xargs '--postconnect "command source init_mem.cmd"'